greg-hutchinson/agile/PITCHME.md

 - Successful - Customers were delighted
   - But the bar was pretty low.
 - Reorganized the team into product teams.
-  - Less despendencies between Teams
+  - Less dependencies between Teams
   - Able to deliver (Soup to nuts)
 - Adopted scrum first, but didn't focus on the mindset
 - Needed constant reinforcing - Coaches left too soon